 Acer palmatum Akaji nishiki is a dwarf maple with hot-pink new growth.
+The first photo shows this wonderful hot-pink color.
 In the spring the hot-pink color is dominant and slowly evolves to a light green during the summer.
 Fall color is crimson red.
 This maple is in the group of maples with pink spring color which evolves to light green in the summer.
 Kawahara Rose, Hino tori nishiki, Phoenix, and Corallinum are a few of the other cultivars with the same color pattern.
 The first two are more tree-like.
 Akaji nishiki, like Corallinum and Phoenix is more bushy or shrub-like.
 The height and width in 10 years may be 4-5′ tall and 3-4′ wide.

 Acer palmatum Akaji nishiki has a slow to moderate growth rate and has a very nice shape when helped by a little pruning.
 I would like to remind my customers that one or two branches shooting out 2′ on a dwarf maple is not a good look.
 Don’t let a branch get that long before you prune off 80% of it.
 The energy of the maple is being wasted and with pruning the new growth can be balanced in the direction you want it to grow.
 For more information please see Pruning Japanese Maples.
 Once established this cultivar is hardy to -20 degrees, USDA zone 5.